 Hooker’s two proposals seem at odds with his recently and prominently stated aversion, in General Orders No. 40, to making his main efforts through frontal attacks against strong positions.
 That order had been issued on the eve of the principal combats at Chancellorsville and predicted that “our enemy must either ingloriously fly, or come out from behind his defenses and give us battle on our own ground.”
 After crossing at Franklin’s in December 1862 and April-May 1863, the Federals had both encountered and observed enemy defenses just beyond and to the west—along the grade of the RF&P Railroad, sunken in some places and raised in others, as well as on several cleared rises behind the railroad.

-If Fighting Joe was indeed giving special priority to repairing his legacy, in other words, it would have been very helpful to have twice asked to return to the offensive while actually possessing a bridgehead on the enemy’s side of the Rappahannock (or, in the case of the plan suggested on the morning of June 5, being on the verge of possessing a bridgehead)—thus enhancing the seriousness of the proposals—even if those were ultimately rejected.
-In evaluating the two plans a century later, Historian Edwin B. Coddington stopped short of detecting the (partial) motive that I have just suggested but was highly critical nonetheless, arguing that “Hill’s 15,000 men, well protected by earthworks, could offer stiff and perhaps prolonged resistance,” and if needed fall back to alternate points of defense nearer Richmond and reinforcement by George Pickett’s division and J. Johnston Pettigrew’s brigade.
-Coddington, after reviewing Hooker’s writings and statements about Chancellorsville and Third Fredericksburg (again, my term, not Coddington’s), argued that the army commander harbored “an almost abnormal tendency to blame other people or circumstances for his failures.”
-Almost immediately after the abandonment of the Franklin’s bridgehead, Coddington noted, Fighting Joe (along with his friend and chief of staff, Dan Butterfield) began characterizing it privately as a great, lost opportunity that fell victim to Halleck’s disdain for Hooker generally and the constraints of Halleck’s January 31 directive specifically—an interpretation that Hooker made publicly in 1864 while testifying before the Joint Committee on the Conduct of the War.
+If Fighting Joe was indeed giving special priority to repairing his legacy, in other words, it would have been very helpful to have twice asked to return to the offensive while actually possessing a bridgehead on the enemy’s side of the Rappahannock (or, in the case of the plan suggested on the morning of June 5, 1863 being on the verge of possessing a bridgehead), thus enhancing the profile of the proposals even if those were ultimately rejected.
+Without question, Hooker’s record was on his mind and prominent in his conversation on June 10, when he read Provost Marshal General Marsena Patrick, as the latter recounted in his diary that night, “the orders given to Howard & Slocum at 9’30” on Saturday May 2,” putting “the onus on those Generals for the giving way on the right” at Chancellorsville.

+In evaluating the feasibility (perhaps even as Hooker would have assessed it honestly) of the plans of June 5 and June 10, Historian Edwin B. Coddington a century later stopped short of detecting the cynical motive that I suggest but was highly dubious nonetheless, arguing that “Hill’s 15,000 men, well protected by earthworks, could offer stiff and perhaps prolonged resistance,” and if needed fall back to alternate points of defense nearer Richmond and reinforcement by George Pickett’s division and J. Johnston Pettigrew’s brigade.
+Coddington, after reviewing Hooker’s writings and statements about Chancellorsville and Third Fredericksburg (the latter term, again, mine, not Coddington’s), argued that the army commander harbored “an almost abnormal tendency to blame other people or circumstances for his failures.”
+Even before the abandonment of the Franklin’s bridgehead, Fighting Joe, along with his friend and chief of staff, Maj.
+Gen. Daniel Butterfield, began characterizing it privately as a great, lost opportunity that fell victim to Halleck’s disdain for Hooker generally and the constraints of Halleck’s January 31 directive specifically—an interpretation that Hooker made publicly in 1864 while testifying before the Joint Committee on the Conduct of the War.

 Noel G. Harrison